Ramiro Ramírez

-Ramiro Ramírez Estenor (January 27, 1896 – death unknown) was a Cuban outfielder and manager in the Negro leagues and Cuban League.
+Ramiro Ramírez Estenor (January 27, 1896 – death unknown) was a Cuban professional baseball outfielder and manager in the Negro leagues and Cuban League.

 A native of Guanabacoa, Cuba, Ramírez made his Negro leagues debut in 1916 for the Cuban Stars (East).
 He went on to play into the 1930s, including stints in the Cuban League with Almendares and Marianao.
 He served as player/manager of the Cuban House of David/Pollock's Cuban Stars from 1931 to 1933.
 In 1948, he managed the Indianapolis Clowns.